YAMPA RIVER INTEGRATED WATER MANAGEMENT PLAN

 This is a community effort, led by people who live and work in the Yampa Valley, and care about the river and its future.
 Our team is holding extensive conversations with water users and community members to supplement science and engineering work and inform recommendations.

 A committee of volunteers selected by and reporting to the Basin Roundtable coordinates the project.
 Committee members have experience in water management, agriculture, fisheries and recreation.
 The project also relies on hired community engagement, river science and engineering professionals.
 To help keep the process moving forward the IWMP Committee created two Sub-Committees, the Technical Sub-Committee and the Stakeholder Sub-Committee.
 All meetings are open to interested members of the public.

-DO YOU NEED TO Contact our Segment Coordinators?
+DO YOU NEED TO Contact our Segment Coordinator?